Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

     sudo locale-gen "en_GB"
     sudo update-locale LC_TIME="en_GB"

-Then logout and login again for the change to take effect and try:
+Then logout and login again for the change to take effect, and try:

     date
     # Tue 20 Apr 16:26:10 EDT 2021